Traditional open-air assembly cancelled due to pandemic

 Canton Appenzell Inner Rhodes has decided to cancel its annual open-air voting assembly – the oldest form of direct democracy in Switzerland – because of Covid-19 restrictions.

-The central Swiss region is one of only two cantons, along with Glarus, that still holds a “Landsgemeinde”, a 600-year-old traditionexternal link that sees all registered voters gather once a year to elect their government, pass laws or set tax rates with a show of hands.
+The northeastern Swiss region is one of only two cantons, along with Glarus, that still holds a “Landsgemeinde”, a 600-year-old tradition that sees all registered voters gather once a year to elect their government, pass laws or set tax rates with a show of hands.

 The Appenzell assembly usually takes place on the last Sunday in April.
 This date had already been pushed back to August 23 due to the coronavirus lockdown.